xerathyang/ros2_trt_pose_nano_jp44/README.md

 $ sudo sh docker_build.sh
 ```

-## Run Docker
+## Run Container

-- Run Docker
+- Run container

 ```
 $ sudo sh docker_run.sh
 ```

-- Use Another Terminal to connect to docker
+- Use Another Terminal to connect to container

   *Note: You will need total 4 terminals to run all nodes.*